Depends On

 (i) Under transformations.
 Every admissible transformation conserves the coherence of every subsystem:

 Remark.
 Part (i) states that admissible transformations are isometries of the coherence measure — they preserve the entire coherence structure, not just its global sum.
 This is the coherence analogue of unitarity preserving the full density matrix, not just the trace.
-Part (ii) extends conservation to Cauchy slices that are not related by any global automorphism, analogous to energy conservation holding across all spacelike slices rather than just those related by Poincaré transformations.
-Neither part implies the other in general: (i) guarantees slice conservation only between automorphism-related slices, while (ii) asserts it universally.
+Part (ii) is the fundamental conservation law stated locally at each interaction event, without presupposing any global notion of simultaneity.
+Conservation across Cauchy slices follows as a theorem (Proposition 5.3 below).
+The local formulation is more primitive: it holds at each node independently, while Cauchy-slice conservation requires the additional structure of a well-defined maximal antichain.

 Step 4: The Dependency Graph

 Definition 4.1 (Dependency graph).
-The dependency graph is a finite or countable directed acyclic graph (DAG) that is postulated as part of the framework’s structure.
+The dependency graph is a finite or countable directed acyclic graph (DAG).
 Vertices represent interaction events; directed edges encode causal dependence ( is an input to ).

 Definition 4.2 (Cauchy slice).
 A Cauchy slice of is a maximal antichain : a set such that